 The Winged Knight is said to have been friends with merlings.
 The legend of Owen Oakenshield claims he drove the merlings into the sea.
-Maester Theron argues that the Deep Ones are the origin of merling legends Legends claim that the mazemakers of Lorath were wiped out by a maritime enemy, possibly merlings.
+Maester Theron argues that the Deep Ones are the origin of merling legends.
+According to legend, the mazemakers of Lorath were wiped out by a maritime enemy, possibly merlings.

 Patchface mentions merfolk in some of his cryptic jingles that may have prophetic meaning.
 According to him the merwives wear nennymoans in their hair and weave gowns of silver seaweed.
 The mermaids of the Shivering Sea are said to have pale skin and black-scaled tails, and to be far more dangerous than mermaids of southern seas.

 The sigil of House Manderly of White Harbor is a white merman with dark green hair, beard and tail, carrying a black trident, over a blue-green field.
-The Castle Stair in their city is a street with steps.
-It is a broad white stone way.
-Marble mermaids light the way, bowls of burning whale oil cradled in their arms.
+The Castle Stair, a stepped street in their city, is lighted with marble mermaids cradling bowls of burning whale oil.
 The Manderlys receive visitors in the Merman's Court within the New Castle.
-A White Harbor knight's sigil depicts three silver mermaids on a violet field.
+The sigil of a White Harbor knight depicts three silver mermaids on a violet field.

 Roro Uhoris claimed that he could tell one port from another just by the way they smelled.
 Cities were like women, he insisted, as each one had its own unique scent.
 White Harbor was sharp, salty, and a little fishy like a mermaid.